‘Black-ish’ Star Tracee Ellis Ross Shakes Her Booty In A Cheetah Print Bikini On Instagram

 “I love your life!
 I’m living mine through yours!” exclaimed another follower, followed by heart emojis.

 In addition to showing off her curves, the actress is also using her social media space to share upcoming episodes of her ABC hit show.
-In addition to Black-ish has already been renewed for Season 6, a spinoff based on Ross’ character Rainbow Johnson is also in the works.
+While Black-ish has already been renewed for Season 6, a spinoff based on Ross’ character Rainbow Johnson is also in the works.
 Entertainment Weekly recently shared the first look of the upcoming 1980s-set episode of Black-Ish, which will be the backdoor to Rainbow’s spinoff.
 The cast of the spinoff is reportedly set to star former Champions star Anders Holm and The Haves and the Have Nots‘ Tika Sumpter as the parents of a young Rainbow.
 Young Bow will be played by Arica Himmel, who has held roles both on television and off-broadway.

-Refinery 29 that Ross also quietly lent her voice to her Black-ish co-star Marsai Martin’s film Little, which she stars in and executive produced.
+Refinery 29 reported that Ross also quietly lent her voice to her Black-ish co-star Marsai Martin’s film Little, which she stars in and executive produced.
 Ross reportedly played the role of HomeGirl, Hall and Martin’s character’s “Google Home-esque” invention, in the film.